hannanmir/react-gallery/README.md

 _Duration: Weekend Rush_

 This app is a react based image gallery.
 Users can upload images and provides descriptions and the app will display the images in a neat and ordered fashion.
 Further functionality includes the ability to like images and the amount of likes are shown for each image.
-Users can also choose to delete an and it will be removed.
+Users can also choose to delete an image and it will be removed.
 This application is a fullstack full CRUD development.

 ## Screen Shot